Francisco Nemenzo: Family

 Nemenzo's father, Francisco Sr., was a marine zoologist referred to as the "father of Philippine coral taxonomy" and has served as dean of UP Diliman's College of Arts and Sciences.
 His mother, Catalina Alfafara, served as senior librarian at the UP Diliman library.

-Nemenzo is married to Ana Maria "Princess" Ronquillo, a feminist and anti-poverty activist.
+Nemenzo was married to Ana Maria "Princess" Ronquillo, a feminist and anti-poverty activist.
 They have three children: mathematician Fidel named after Fidel Castro, physician Leonid, and preschool teacher Lian.